 Alcoholic Beverages and Customs Duty

-Also, if you are traveling with your family, you can combine your exemptions.
+If you are traveling with your family, you can combine your exemptions.
 This process can work in your favor because each person gets the $800 exemption mentioned above.

 Canadian citizens and residents over age 19 (18 in Alberta, Manitoba and Quebec) may bring up to 1.5 liters of wine, 8.5 liters of beer or ale, OR 1.14 liters of alcoholic beverages into Canada duty free.
 Provincial and territorial restrictions take precedence, so you should check the regulations that apply to your particular port of entry.
 Exemptions on customs duty vary based on how long you were out of the country.
 Unlike in the US, Canadian family members traveling together cannot combine exemptions.